sethfischer/sethfischer.github.io/content/web-development/drupal-8-development-tools.rst

 :date: 2015-07-07 21:19
 :slug: drupal-8-development-tools
 :tags: Drupal 8, Drupal
+:summary:
+    This Drupal 8 article is obsolete.

-:summary: The use of third party components in Drupal 8 has inspired two new
-    tools for Drupal 8 developers: the Drupal Console and the Drupal Web Profiler.
+    The use of third party components in Drupal 8 has inspired two new tools for Drupal 8 developers: the Drupal Console and the Drupal Web Profiler.
 Based on the Symfony Console component, the Drupal Console is a scaffolding generator which allows developers to reduce development time by